devleaks/followthegreens/docs/index.md

 Follow the greens is part of the serious _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).

-Please have a look at the following video (https://vimeo.com/101564135) and search for "airport Follow the greens" to get more information (http://followthegreens.com) if you are interested.
+Please have a look at the [following video](https://vimeo.com/101564135) and search for "airport Follow the greens" to get more information.
+(http://followthegreens.com) if you are interested.
-There are nowaways a lot more information, manufacturers, and pilot project reports to learn from.
+There are nowaways a lot more information, manufacturers, and experimental project reports to learn from.
-(Pilot project, I mean, experimental projects...)

 Follow the greens has numerous advantages discussed in the above videos, ranking to ease of use, to smoother taxi rides, to lower interaction with ground control.

 Yeah, yeah, less fuel use also.

 Yeah, yeah, less CO2 produced.

 Yeah, yeah, follow the greens is realllly green.
 Can't be greener than that.

 Serious.
 No green bashing.
-(Don't forget to substract energy usage for led green lights though.
-And coffee machine for ATC ground.
-No seriously.)

 I found amusing to bring Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
-X-Plane yellow painted coach arrows on taxiways are fine, useful but look too artificial.
+X-Plane yellow painted coach arrows on taxiways are fine, useful, but look too artificial.

 Follow the greens is an existing system used at a handful airports.
 But now, thanks to this plugin, even your local muni can get Follow the greens (at no cost).